google-deepmind/jeo/README.md

 ```
 @software{jeo2025:github,
   author = {Maxim Neumann and Anton Raichuk and Michelangelo Conserva and
-  Luis Miguel Pazos-Outón and Keith Anderson and Matt Overlan and Mélanie Rey},
+  Luis Miguel Pazos-Outón and Keith Anderson and Matt Overlan and Mélanie Rey
+  and Yuchang Jiang and Petra Poklukar and Cristina Nader Vasconcelos},
   title = {{JEO}: Model training and inference for geospatial remote sensing and
   {E}arth {O}bservation in {JAX}}.
   url = {https://github.com/google-deepmind/jeo},